SchoolyB/International-Data-Matrix/README.md

 ### Get To The Point -

 So with all of that out of the way lets talk about what TIDM is.
 The International Data Matrix is a web app developed by Marshall Burns a.k.a Schooly.
 The application is meant to act as a central place on the internet that anyone can access to gain historical, cultural, religious, geographical, geo-economical and geo-political understanding about any country in the world and the people that reside in them; Without having to go through the clutter of wikipedia or have multiple google tabs open.
 Another key function of this app <b><i>WILL</i></b> be the built in translator.
+An example of each page will be given to explain how the application works.
+These examples  will be provided in the form of screenshots.
+There will also be code snippets to explain in greater detail how this SPA was made.

+### The Home Page -

+### The Country Button -

+### The Search Bar -

+### The Example Page -

+### The Country Selection Page -

+### A Countries Page -

+### The Translator -